mondoohq/installer/dockerhub/mondoolabs/mondoo.md

 # Supported tags
 - `latest` - always pinned to the latest release of Mondoo Client
-- `6` - starting from `6.3.0` we offer a major version container, which is always pinned to the latest release for a given major version
+- `7` - always pinned to the latest release for a given major version
-- `6.4.0` - always pinned to a specific Mondoo Client release
+- `7.2.0` - always pinned to a specific Mondoo Client release

 # What is Mondoo